 – Once you find 3-5 companies you feel comfortable working with, contact them and request as many relevant references for jobs in your area as they can provide.
 Make sure to ask for both recently completed jobs and ones that are a few years old.
 Call up the references and talk to them about their level of satisfaction with the contractor, whether the job was done on time and professionally.
 It would even be better to drive out to a number of houses to take a look at the jobs.
 When you are investing a lot of money into your roof, it is well worth it to take the time to do thorough reference checks.

 In case a contractor is unable to provide you with 3-5 references, then you should be cautious about working with them.
 As a side note, do understand that before going into business for themselves, most roofers (myself included), usually spend a number of years working for another roofing company.
 This means that you might find a very experienced roofer who just started their business and may not have enough references at the moment.
 Lack of references is not necessarily a sign of being unprofessional, and you need to investigate this particular contractor’s work history if you are considering hiring them.
-Use your judgement and ask specific technical questions to see if the roofer is knowledgeable, professional, and pays attention to details.
+Use your judgement and ask smart questions to see if the roofer is knowledgeable, professional, and pays attention to details.

 – If you are into the James Bond 007 or Mission Impossible mood when looking for a contractor, you can search the company name, as well as the contractor himself by his name to find out if they are licensed, if there has been any litigation, and if any existing customers are complaining about this particular company on web forums.
 You would be surprised as to what kind of information you can sometimes find about the people you are considering doing business with.
 Note that sometimes competitors post false information under fake names to discredit competitors, which means that you need to really do your homework.